valmassoi/resume/Valmassoi_Resume_Soft-Dev.md

 - Software Development Team Lead
   - Led onboarding and trading platform team of developers, dev ops, and QAs
   - Worked with PMs and designers on product direction
-  - Re-architected the Securities Lending Platform from a view-only market data feed to have actionable order entry by reusing company's matching engine service
-    - Utilized `Firebase Functions`, `Firestore`, and `TypeScript` for pub/sub, websockets, authentication, and as an edge service between the client and back-end micro-services
+  - Re-architected the Securities Lending Platform from a view-only market data feed to have actionable order entry by reusing company's matching engine service.
+Used `Firebase Functions`, `Firestore`, and `TypeScript` for pub/sub, websockets, authentication, and as an edge service between the client and back-end micro-services
   - Managed code progression and deployments
   - Technical sales - drove demos of the whitelabel product to potential SaaS clients